GitauHarrison/notes/02_django/01_getting_started.md

 ![Install django](/02_django/images/01_getting_started/install_django2.png)

-Verify that Django has been install by running this command in your terminal:
+Verify that Django has been installed by running this command in your terminal:

 ```python
 # Enter into the Python prompt